 MBA Students will be allowed to select a practicum option for each track if they wish to make industry experience part of their educational plan.
 This will increase the program by one to three credit hours.
 Students selecting this option will be responsible for locating an appropriate industry opportunity himself/herself.
-The student will need to work closely with the G.S.B.
-Director and International Student Advisor to receive necessary approvals PRIOR to starting the practicum.
+The student will need to work closely with the Associate Director of Graduate Student Services to receive necessary approvals PRIOR to starting the practicum.